The basics of novated leasing

 We estimate your running costs at the start of the lease based on how much you think you’ll drive per year.
 But we can change those running costs at any time throughout the term.

 If you're overspending compared to the budget, we readjust those figures to cover the extra kilometres.
 If you overestimate, we can dial the expenses back to bring the payments down.
-But in that scenario, most people leave the extra paid as a buffer in the account in case something comes up.

 If I include running costs, can I pick my own insurance provider?